Living Donor Kidney Transplants

 Ideally, to be eligible for transplantation, kidney donors and recipients should have compatible blood and tissue types.
 Too often, however, willing live donors do not meet these medical criteria.
 While it remains preferable (safer, easier, and less expensive) to receive a kidney from someone who is fully immunologically compatible, recipients can be successfully transplanted from a donor with mismatched antibodies.

 When antibodies are present, the blood of the recipient and donor react to each other, much like an allergic reaction.
 In the past, this reaction has caused the recipient's body to reject the donor organ.
-Today, we can successfully transplant from an incompatible donor if the recipient's blood is first "cleaned" of antibodies through a process known as plasmaphereis.
+Today, we can successfully transplant from an incompatible donor if the recipient's blood is first "cleaned" of antibodies through a process known as plasmapheresis.

 First, the amount of antibodies present must be quantified.
 This level helps to determine the number of treatments required.
 Next, the recipient's blood is separated into cells and plasma (liquid).
 The plasma is removed and replaced with a commercially available plasma substitute.
 Removing the plasma removes the antibodies.
 In essence, plasmapheresis is similar to dialysis; it removes antibodies just as dialysis removes waste products.